Guidance

 Removal agreements

-Where a decision under Sections 80B and 80C of the Nationality, Immigration and Asylum Act 2002 appears appropriate, TCU must seek the agreement of a safe third country to admit the person.
+Where an inadmissibility declaration under the relevant decision framework appears appropriate, the Third Country Unit (TCU) must seek the agreement of a safe third country to admit the person.
 The country of removal may be one in which the person was present before claiming asylum in the UK, one with which they have some other connection, or any other safe third country that will accept them.

 Removal may be organised through formal arrangements with a particular country, or by case-by-case agreements based on individual referrals by TCU.
 Where there are multiple possible safe countries of removal and individual referrals are to be made, they should generally be done simultaneously rather than sequentially, to avoid unnecessary delay in securing agreement for the claimant’s removal.

 This approach is not a requirement, and there may be instances where it is appropriate to make a decision ahead of obtaining removal agreement.
-For example, if a claimant has already been granted refugee status or similar protection in a safe third country, if it is clear that they are still able to access that protection (see Sections 80C(1) and (2) of the 2002 Act), and if they possess or could reasonably be expected to obtain travel documentation to return to the relevant third country, an inadmissibility decision may be appropriate without first having secured removal agreement.
+For example, if a claimant has already been granted refugee status or similar protection in a safe third country, if it is clear that they are still able to access that protection (according to the requirements of the relevant decision framework), and if they possess or could reasonably be expected to obtain travel documentation to return to the relevant third country, an inadmissibility decision may be appropriate without first having secured removal agreement.

 Timescales

-As a general guideline, it is expected that in most cases, a safe third country will agree to admit a person within 6 months of the claim being recorded, enabling removal to follow soon after (subject to concluding any legal challenges or other barriers to removal).
+As a general guideline, it is expected that in most cases, a safe third country will agree to admit a person within 6 months of the claim being recorded, enabling removal soon after, subject to concluding legal challenges or other removal barriers.

 There will be some cases where a reasonable timescale may be shorter than 6 months, because there are not realistic prospects of effecting removal within a reasonable timescale.
 For example: